 The second set of cards looks very similar, but has dotted line number and number words.
 These are perfect for helping children learn to write the numbers and number words by allowing them to trace.

 There are only a few things that you need for this activity.
-We like to store all of them together in a ziplock back, that way when a child wants to do the activity, they can grab the bag and go and practice counting From 1-20 whenever they want!
+We like to store all of them together in a resealable plastic bag, that way when a child wants to do the activity, they can grab the bag and go and practice counting From 1-20 whenever they want!

 First, print out the number cards.
 We have either printed on card stock or used regular paper but laminated them.